-'''

-<!ELEMENT Attribute (AttributeName, Excluded, ExcludedTypeName?,
+<!ELEMENT Attribute (AttributeName, Excluded?, ExcludedTypeName?, ExcludedLibraryName?)>

-ExcludedLibraryName?)>

-'''

 (Normative) Specifies the text for a custom attribute on a type or a member of a type.
 This includes the attribute name and whether or not the attribute type itself is contained in another library.
+If the Excluded element is omitted, it is assumed to have a value of 0.